Mississippi Forestry Consulting FAQs

 Why is a forest inventory important?

 A forest inventory provides detailed data about your timber species, volume, and value.
-Southeast forestlands gathers this data with boots-on-the-ground observation as well as drone photography.
+Southeast forestlands gathers this data through boots-on-the-ground observations and drone photography.
 We utilize this information to help you plan timber sales, manage your land effectively, and make informed decisions for the financial aspects of timberland ownership.

-Southeast Forestlands design wildlife management plans that suit your specific goals, including habitat improvement, native species population growth, and other forestry objectives.
+Southeast Forestlands designs wildlife management plans that suit your specific goals, including habitat improvement, native species population growth, and other forestry objectives.

 Is “wood flow” important to timberland owners?

 Timber markets fluctuate based on supply and demand.
-In order to ensure the steady supply of timber to markets, wood flow is utilized.
-This is the strategic scheduling of timber harvests to for supply needs without compromising your forest’s long-term health.
+To ensure a steady supply of timber to markets, wood flow is used.
+This is the strategic scheduling of timber harvests to meet supply needs without compromising your forest’s long-term health.

 What are the main risks of owning timberland in Mississippi?